edap/edap.github.com/content/about.md

 I am an artist and software developer based in Berlin.
 I have been [lecturing](/teaching) at Universität der Künste in the [New Media](https://newmedia.udk-berlin.de/about) department and I have co-founded in 2006 the [IOCOSE](http://iocose.org) art collective.

-If you're interested in hiring me for freelance work get in touch! info (at) davideprati (dot) com
+If you're interested in hiring me for freelance work get in touch at info (at) davideprati (dot) com

 Past collaborations include software companies, design studios, artists and public institutions such as: